PerfectlySoft/PerfectTemplate/README.md

 ## Compatibility with Swift

-The master branch of this project currently compiles with **Xcode 8.1** or the **Swift 3.0.1** toolchain on Ubuntu.
+The master branch of this project currently compiles with **Xcode 8.2** or the **Swift 3.0.2** toolchain on Ubuntu.

 ## Building & Running

-The following will clone and build an empty starter project and launch the server on port 8181.
+The following will clone and build an empty starter project and launch the server on port 8080 and 8181.

 ```
 git clone https://github.com/PerfectlySoft/PerfectTemplate.git